SpacedOutChicken/Upside-Down/README.md

 A silly mod for [Unciv](https://github.com/yairm210/Unciv/), meant for the sort of player who enjoys unfair fighting.
-I'm mostly making this as an excuse to tinker with Kotlin and JSON.
+Every little unique advantage from every nation in the base game has been piled in here.